cqmba/rl-networkattack/README.md

 ## Changing run parameters

- The following parameters for Q-Learning can be set in the class `q_learning.QLearnerNetwork` and are explained in the code in the class `q_learning.utils.Parameter`:
+ The following parameters for Q-Learning can be set in the class `q_learning.QLearnerNetwork` and their ranges are explained in the code in the class `q_learning.utils.Parameter`:
  `learningRateMaxCount`
  `learningRateStartValue`
  `learningRateEndValue`